In the Clouds – Artist Residency Application Logo

 Does the virtual resident receive a stipend?

 Yes.
-The virtual resident will receive a $3000 stipend.
+This year the stipend is $1,500 per resident.
 It will be up to you how you spend your stipend.
-This could include living expenses, materials, fees for facilities/equipment use, and residency related travel expenses.
+This could include living expenses, costs for development of your public event or artist talk, materials, fees for facilities/equipment use.

 If income restrictions are a concern for stipend disbursements, we will work out a payment method to best suit your needs.